apache/cordova-docs/docs/phonegap/file/filewriter/filewriter.md

 The `FileWriter` object is a way to write files from the devices file system.
 Users register their own event listners to receive the writestart, progress, write, writeend, error and abort events.

+A FileWriter is created for a single file.
+You can use it to write to a file multiple times.
+The FileWriter maintains the file's position and length attributes, so you can seek and write anywhere in the file.
+By default, the FileWriter writes to the beginning of the file (will overwrite existing data).
+Set the optional append boolean to true in the FileWriter's constructor to begin writing to the end of the file.

 Supported Platforms
 -------------------